mikejonestechno/home-assistant-config/integrations/amber_electric/README.md

 # Amber Electric Integration

-Disclaimer: I am a customer of [Amber Electric](https://mates.amber.com.au/FEH7HXNE), an Australian electricity provider that offers home users the wholesale national grid price (changes every 5 min) rather than 24/7 fixed plan rates (eg 32c/kWh).
+Disclaimer: I am a customer of [Amber Electric](https://mates.amber.com.au/FEH7HXNE), an Australian electricity provider that offers domestic energy users the wholesale national grid market price (that changes every 5 minutes) rather than 24/7 fixed plan rates (eg 32c/kWh).

-Even though I dont have solar or battery, Amber Electric enable me to shift my load to off peak periods and save money.
+Even though I dont have solar or battery, Amber Electric enables me to adapt or shift my energy use to take advantage of dynamic real-time energy prices and save significant money.
 I have a referral code for friends and family, no other financial incentive or promotions.

 Even if you are not a customer with Amber Electric, the templates may provide some guidelines for you to customize to your energy provider.